 Rule 5.
 Use mats or rugs

-We cannot stress how important mats and rugs are to the health and wellbeing of your wooden floorboards.
+We cannot stress how important mats and rugs are to the health and well-being of your wooden floorboards.
 We suggest you keep an extra long doormat right from the front door and entrance of the house to some distance inside the house.

 A long doormat will ensure that dust, water, ice, dirt, and other foreign particles carried in with someone’s shoes will get stuck to the mat and won’t come into the house and hurt the wooden flooring.
 While you can always vacuum and spot clean, it’s much easier if you just keep all the dust and dirt out in the first place.

 However, you do need to ensure that your rugs do not have a backing.
-Many rugs have a vinyl or a rubber backing.
+Many rugs have a vinyl or rubber backing.
 These backings tend to trap moisture underneath them, which can hurt and wear out your wooden floor.

 Rule 6.
 Know when to use waxes and restorers

-A wax finished floor, where the shine is wearing off slowly can easily be rejuvenated with more wax.
+A wax-finished floor, where the shine is wearing off slowly can easily be rejuvenated with more wax.
 However, you shouldn’t ever apply wax on shellac, varnish, or polyurethane finishes.

-Putting on wax on any of these finishes can make the floor immensely slippery and will also cause a buildup which will be hard to remember and which will interfere with subsequent finishes in the future.
+Putting on wax on any of these finishes can make the floor immensely slippery and will also cause a buildup that will be hard to remember and which will interfere with subsequent finishes in the future.

-Depending on the type of finish of your floor, get a suitable polish for that particular type and if you can’t, then get a general-purpose floor restorer.
+Depending on the type of finish of your floor, get a suitable polish for that particular type, and if you can’t, then get a general-purpose floor restorer.
 Remember to test it out on a corner of the room to see that it doesn’t peel off.

 Rule 7.
 Tread lightly